rfigge24/NN-library/README.md

 I started this free-time project to get a feeling for the deeplearning fundamentals and maths.
 This project is based on the tutorials of ["The Independent Code"](https://www.youtube.com/@independentcode/videos).
 I have updated the whole project to support batch input, mini-batch gradient descent and many activation functions.
+I found that this project helpt me a lot with understanding and getting feeling for the linear algebra math needed for deeplearning.

 ## includes:
 * A Keras sequential like api, that is suitable for batch learning.